SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/puppet-opentelemetry.md

 In this step we will be configuring the yaml required for Puppet collection.

-Path of the log file configured to capture puppet access logs and puppet report are needed to be given here - please refer to the prerequisite section of this document.
+Path of the log file configured to capture puppet access logs and puppet report are needed to be given here.
+Refer to the Prerequisites section of this document.

 Click on the **Download YAML File** button to get the yaml file.